charlesmackin/tiny/README.md

+# Adapted for Analog Memory-based Hardware Acceleration

+Go to the README.md in /v0.5/training/anomaly_detection

 # MLPerf™ Tiny Deep Learning Benchmarks for Embedded Devices

 The goal of MLPerf Tiny is to provide a representative set of deep neural nets